 The WikiLeaks website has said the United States National Security Agency (NSA) monitored the communications of two successive French finance ministers and gathered information on French economic and business activity.

-published jointly on Monday with newspaper "Liberation" and online outlet Mediapart, WikiLeaks said the targets of US spying were Francois Baroin and Pierre Moscovici, who between themselves helmed the French finance ministry from 2011 to 2014.
+In a report published jointly on Monday with newspaper "Liberation" and online outlet Mediapart, WikiLeaks said the targets of US spying were Francois Baroin and Pierre Moscovici, who between themselves helmed the French finance ministry from 2011 to 2014.

 In a 2002 document, the NSA is alleged to have asked intelligence services from Australia, the UK, Canada and New Zealand to gather information on French export contracts.
 The contracts, worth more than $200 million (180 million euros), covered diverse sectors including telecoms, nuclear energy, electricity, transport and health.